 The First National Bank Of Alliance

-The First National Bank Of Alliance in Ohio printed $2,858,950 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1887 and stopped printing money in 1935, which equals a 49 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Alliance issued 5 different types and denominations of national currency.
+The First National Bank Of Alliance in Ohio printed $107,300 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1872 and stopped printing money in 1882, which equals a 11 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Alliance issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of Alliance was located in Stark County.
-It was assigned charter number 3721.
+It was assigned charter number 2041.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com